 Ghostbusters (rated PG): I have not seen the most recent version of this movie, so my recommendation is for the 1984 classic.
 It’s a fun option that both kids and parents will enjoy.
 And, if you don’t get to it for Halloween, it’s a fun movie choice to watch with your tweens anytime of the year.
 Suitable for ages 11 and up.

 Did I miss any of your favorites?
-What are your favorite Halloween movies for kids (or tweens)?
+What is your favorite Halloween movie?